 I always fancied to write a book that would combine most of my programming experience gathered over two decades.
 Packtpub gave a chance that I embraced gratefully.
 And here we are, half a year of efforts paid off and my book is live

-This article presents hands-on examples of generic RWD tasks implemented with such W3C modules as CSS Flexible Box, CSS Grid Layout, CSS Regions, CSS Multi-column Layout.
-It also demonstrates use of position sticky, srcset attribute and fallbacks on webP.
+This article presents hands-on examples of common RWD tasks implemented with W3C modules: CSS Flexible Box, CSS Grid Layout, CSS Regions, CSS Multi-column Layout.
+It also covers position sticky, the srcset attribute, and WebP fallbacks.

 Few years ago only lazy didn’t say about bringing desktop application experience to the web ones.
 However in reality, it just meant that user actions didn’t always required page reload, but could change page UI dynamically.
 As for other application events, as a rule they were not handled dynamically.